cysouw/diathesis/text/c03_prepositions.md

 ## Introduction

 In this chapter only those alternations are considered that involve pure flagging, i.e. case-marked constituents or prepositional phrases.
-There are many different alternations that involve prepositions, like antipassives [@Next a,b], see [@sec:prepositions-accusative-antipassive], anticausatives [@Next c,d], see [@sec:prepositions-intransitive-preposition-anticausative], applicatives [@Next e,f], see [@sec:prepositions-instrument-applicative], and many more.
+There are many different alternations that involve prepositions, like antipassives [@next a,b], see [@sec:prepositions-accusative-antipassive], anticausatives [@next c,d], see [@sec:prepositions-intransitive-preposition-anticausative], applicatives [@next e,f], see [@sec:prepositions-instrument-applicative], and many more.

 :::ex
 a.
 Ich schlürfe meinen Tee.